-I am a little bit older guy and musician from Finland.
+I am an amateur musician from Finland.
 My favourite hobby is working in my home studio where I compose, play, sing, record and mix all my music stuff.
 I do everything by myself.

 Singer I am really not, but my DAW helps me a lot.